 Cooking with Kakadu Plums

 Alright, you’re sold on the fruit, now let’s start cooking!
-While it’s totally possible to simply consume this fruit like … well … fruit, that can definitely get a bit boring.
+While it’s possible to simply consume this fruit like … well … fruit, that can get a bit boring.
 Plus, the Kakadu plum is described as a bit tart, so it consuming the fruit raw may not be for everyone.
 Here are a few creative ways to use this fruit in the kitchen!

 1. Chia Pudding

 Chia pudding is one of my all-time favorite plant-based snacks!
 It’s rich in fiber, antioxidants, and, —depending on the recipe, of course — can be completely sugar-free and super healthy.
-There are literally hundreds of ways to make chia pudding, yet the base is fairly straightforward in most recipes: chia seeds and plant-based milk (or water).
+There are hundreds of ways to make chia pudding, yet the base is fairly straightforward in most recipes: chia seeds and plant-based milk (or water).
 It’s that simple!
 Of course, you’ll most likely want to add some flavorings, which is where it gets fun!
 Keep in mind that adding Kakadu plums means you’ll probably want to balance out the tartness with a bit of sweetness such as maple syrup, a bit of coconut sugar, or your favorite sweet berry!